 Choosing the wrong plastic to take abroad

 Pack a credit or debit card that stings you with expensive foreign usage and cash withdrawal charges when you go on holiday and you could be looking at paying extra charges of around £50.
-Read our article on the ‘best credit cards for summer holiday spending’ to find the best plastic to take abroad.

 Not using discount vouchers